qliknln/pyqlikengine/README.md

 # pyqlikengine

+[This repository is no longer maintained by me since I have moved on to new challenges outside Qlik]

 Qlik Engine API extended for Python
 This is an attempt to implement a Qlik Engine API extension for Python.
 I started working on this May 7th 2017 and it is at a very experimental level.
 This is very much a hobby project that I will to work on it during my spare time, whenever I have enough inspiration to do so.